konstanzer/ny-bravest/README.md

 ### Changelog

 **1.2.0** adds the *Generate new Winston sheet* button and *Winston total this week* to the main interface.
 The *Amount to FedComp* total is deleted on account of redundancy.
 The *winston-all* sheet is now included in the database file, which is now an Excel workbook and not a csv file.
 This version adds a *note* column to the *EmployeeElection* sheet.
 A console window now opens with the application for help with debugging.
 It also fixes a bug when naming the "PNET...txt" file and another when making newline characters in the FC.txt file.
 **1.2.1** Fixed value error raised for mixed integers and datetimes.
 Now it just skips invalid dates.
-**1.2.2** Fixed bug merging object and datetime when adding new records.
+**1.2.2** Fixed date column merge error (object and datetime) when adding new records.
+**1.2.3** Fixed note column merge error that happened when Employee Election sheet had no notes.